jeking3/bdde/README.md

 directory is destroyed when you exit the docker container shell prompt.

 Boost provides its own build system, Boost.Build, previously known as Boost Jam.
 You need to build it one time using the bootstrap shell script.

-    boost@47ee8d52a242:/boost$ ./bootstrap.sh
+This will generate the b2 executable:

+    user@ubuntu:~/boost$ bdde bootstrap.sh

+The previous example also demonstrates how to run a one-off command inside the docker container from your current directory.

-#### Building
+#### Shell

 BDDE makes it easy to jump into and out of the docker build container.
 When you run `bdde` from a subdirectory in your `BOOST_ROOT`, the shell within the container is set to the same working directory.
 For example:

     user@ubuntu:~/boost/libs/uuid$ bdde
-    boost@47ee8d52a242:/boost/libs/uuid$
+    boost@47ee8d52a242:/boost/libs/uuid$ b2 -q

 The top level boost directory is added to your path inside the container allowing you to run b2 without using relative paths back to `BOOST_ROOT`.

-To build something inside the docker container shell, follow this example:
+#### Invoking

+You can invoke a command inside the container and then return to your shell by adding arguments to the end of the bdde command:

-    boost@47ee8d52a242:/boost/libs/uuid$ b2 -q -j3 variant=debug cxxstd=11
+    user@ubuntu:~/boost/libs/uuid$ bdde b2 -q -j3 variant=debug cxxstd=11
+    ... build output ...
+    user@ubuntu:~/boost/libs/uuid$

 More information on building boost with Boost.Build can be found at: